Adagene Announces Poster Presentations on Anti-CTLA-4 SAFEbody®, ADG126, at Upcoming American Association for Cancer Research (AACR) Annual Meeting in April

 - Additional poster reports preclinical profile for ADG153, a novel masked anti-CD47 IgG1 SAFEbody demonstrating strong in vivo anti-tumor activities in solid tumor models and preferential CD47 target engagement in the tumor microenvironment -

-SAN DIEGO and SUZHOU, China, March 14, 2023 (GLOBE NEWSWIRE) -- Adagene Inc. (“Adagene”) (Nasdaq: ADAG), a company transforming the discovery and development of antibody-based therapies, today announced poster presentations at the upcoming AACR Annual Meeting in Orlando, Florida from April 14-19, 2023.
+SAN DIEGO and SUZHOU, China, March 14, 2023 (GLOBE NEWSWIRE) -- Adagene Inc. ("Adagene") ADAG, a company transforming the discovery and development of antibody-based therapies, today announced poster presentations at the upcoming AACR Annual Meeting in Orlando, Florida from April 14-19, 2023.

 Two poster presentations on ADG126 SAFEbody will report results of ongoing phase 1b/2 trials of this masked, anti-CTLA-4 therapy in combination with two different anti-PD-1 treatments at multiple dosing regimens (6 mg/kg and 10 mg/kg).
 Following an interim update in January reporting compelling safety and confirmed clinical responses for ADG126 combo with toripalimab, detailed results will be presented along with updated data for ADG126 monotherapy in heavily pre-treated patients.
 Notably, the results of ADG126 in combination with pembrolizumab after repeated dosing to assess late-onset toxicity will also be presented for the first time.